In Seats, an event is always a single performance of a show, a single football match, a single concert. (See What is an Event?)

 You're selling season tickets for all home games of a given soccer club.
 Season pass holders buy a single seat for the whole season.

 You're selling seats for a multi-day event on Friday, Saturday and Sunday.
-Some people buy a single seat for the full three days, others buy a seat just for one or two of them.
+Some people buy a single seat for the full five days, others buy a seat just for one or two of them.

 You're selling seats for multiple time slots on the same day, but your ticket buyers are allowed to buy a single seat for consecutive time slots.